-Topics Held "Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)
+Topics The "Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)" was held.

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (LEEM), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The JPMA International Affairs Committee's European & American Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the British Association of the Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
 The meeting is held every year.
 We recently held our regular meeting with the ABPI on December 9, 2021 in an online format.
 A total of nearly 35 participants from both sides joined the meeting and had a lively exchange of ideas.
 A summary of the meeting is provided below.

 Scene of the online meeting